goodybag/mongo-sql/docs/query-helpers.md

 Used to build conditional clauses in the select, update, and delete query types.
 The conditional builder has its own [helper system](./conditional-helpers.md).

 The where helper is probably the most complex helper in all of MoSQL.
-It's helpers can have the option of cascading, which means its actions propagate through object levels.
+Its helpers can have the option of cascading, which means its actions propagate through object levels.
 You'll find that mostly any combination of helpers-to-values will work because of this.

 ```javascript
 // select "users".* from "users"